jasonbayton/11ty/_src/blog/2011/07/the-wn-r48-windows-on-the-cr-48.md

 Install Windows as you would on any computer and let it do what it needs to.
 After a while you’ll find yourself on that ever-familiar Windows desktop undoubtedly wondering why it’s 800×600.
 Whoops!
 Not to worry though!
 There are two ways about this:

-A) Connect to Wifi and start updating, in one of the optional updates, the most up-to-date VGA driver will be there waiting to be installed.
+A) Connect to Wi-Fi and start updating, in one of the optional updates, the most up-to-date VGA driver will be there waiting to be installed.

 B) If you’re not interested in waiting, you can click Start &gt; Control Panel &gt; Appearance and Personalization &gt; Display &gt; Adjust Screen Resolution (left-hand link).
 Click “Advanced settings” then “Properties”, select the “Driver” tab and finally, click “Update Driver”.